star star star star star_half

 Standard techniques involve the preservation of the organ by simple cold storage, with the organ placed in sterile plastic bags and surrounded by ice.

-More recently, new preservation techniques have been introduced, such as hypothermic or normothermic machine perfusion and in-situ normothermic regional perfusion.
+More recently, new preservation techniques have been introduced, such as hypothermic or normothermic machine perfusion of organs.
+This can improve preservation and may allow function assessment of the organ prior to transplantation.

 Key Points